mliebelt/ChessTempoViewer/readme.txt

 == Changelog ==

+= 0.9.6 =
+* Use https to download all external files.
+This avoids errors when serving the plugin with https.

 = 0.9.5 =
 * Added localization to use the language characters of the blogs language.
 * Supported languages are: en_US, de_DE, fr_FR, pt_BR, es_ES.